explorigin/cascade/docs/development.md

 1. Run the steps [Running the Service](./README.md#Running_the_service) steps.
 2. `docker-compose stop cascade`
-3. Start your `Debug` job in Python.
+3. Start your `Debug` job in PyCharm.

 ## PyCharm Setup